Mustafa Lutfi al-Manfaluti: Early life

-He memorized the Quran before the age of twelve.
+el-Manfaluti memorized the Quran before the age of twelve.
 He studied at Al-Azhar University in Cairo.
 He translated, and novelized plays from French.
-Moreover, he wrote (and translated) several short stories.
-He started writing Al-Nazarat in 1907, which is his most famous work, it is a collection of his articles under the title: Al-Nazarat (النظرات).
+Moreover, el-Manfaluti wrote and translated several short stories.
+He began writing Al-Nazarat in 1907, which is his most famous work, including a collection of his articles under the title: Al-Nazarat (النظرات).

-One of his most notable traits is that he couldn't read or speak French.
+One of el-Manfaluti's most notable traits is that he couldn't read or speak French.
 He asked some of his friends to translate the play or the book to Arabic, then he rewrote them.